Chrisszy123/Chrisszy123/README.md

-- 👋 Hi, I’m Bassey Goodluck Gabriel
+- 👋 Hi there!,
-- 👀 I’m Fullstack Software Engineer, with 4years experience in Reactjs, nodejs, Solidity and GoLang.
+- 👀 Senior Blockchain Developer and enthusiast for 7 years, offering Blockchain solutions to both startups and enterprises.
+So far I spent 9 years as a software engineer.
+Through years of dedicated learning and practical application, I have developed expertise in several programming languages and frameworks, including Golang, Rust.
+These tools serve as a palette for creating elegant and efficient solutions to complex technical challenges.
 - 🌱 I’m currently learning ...
 Smart Contracts Security
 - 💞️ I’m looking to collaborate on ...
 Blockchain and AI projects
-- 📫 Email me: bassygoodluck@gmail.com, Discord: cryptoguy001
+- 📫 Discord: cryptoguy001

 <!---
 About ME is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.